Translations of this page:

 2. Expand the “Developer mode” bar

-3. Click the button “Load unpacked extension…”, and give the path to the local copy of the Connector extension code
+3. Click the button “Load unpacked extension…”, and give the path to the build/browserExt directory within the local repository

-You should now see a Zotero icon in the address bar when visiting translatable webpages (e.g this article or this book), and clicking the icon should add the item to your Zotero Standalone library.
+You should now see a Zotero icon in the address bar when visiting translatable webpages (e.g., this article or this book), and clicking the icon should add the item to your Zotero library.